 If you are contemplating a divorce, then you are usually going to file an uncontested or contested divorce.
 An uncontested divorce is where you both agree on everything and a contested divorce is where there is no agreement and you need someone to fight for you in court.
 Either way our divorce lawyers are here to help.

-If it is an uncontested divorce, we are currently charging $390 plus filing fee for simple uncontested divorces without minor children and $490 plus filing fee for simple uncontested divorces with minor children of the marriage.
+If it is an uncontested divorce, we are currently charging a flat fee plus filing fee to handle it for you.
 Our Alabama divorce lawyers will work with you to ensure that your uncontested divorce goes as quickly and easily as possible.

-We have offices across Alabama, so whether you need a uncontested divorce lawyer in Birmingham, Huntsville, Montgomery, Tuscaloosa, Gadsden, Anniston, Decatur, Cullman, Pelham, Hoover, Bessemer, Alabaster, Prattville, Selma, Millbrook, or Auburn we can help.
+We have offices across Alabama, so whether you need an uncontested divorce lawyer in Birmingham, Huntsville, Montgomery, Tuscaloosa, Anniston, Decatur, Cullman, Bessemer, Alabaster, Mobile, Dothan, Florence, Prattville, Millbrook, Auburn, or anywhere else in Alabama then we can help.

 Family Law FAQs